catamphetamine/libphonenumber-js/METADATA.md

 A regular expression for a national (significant) number matching the type.

+When multiple countries share the same "country calling code", type patterns aren't guaranteed to be unique among them.
+For example, both `US` and `CA` have the [same](https://gitlab.com/catamphetamine/libphonenumber-js/-/issues/103#note_1417147572) pattern for `toll_free` numbers.

 #### `type` `possible_lengths`

 Possible lengths of a national (significant) number matching the type.
 Is always present.